-If your lessons are for then,

-major (piano, instrumental, voice) > Finals after your 1, 3, 5, 6, 7, and other

-semesters until your recital.

-Juries after your 2 and 4 semesters.

-minor (piano, instrumental, voice) > Finals after your 1, 3, 5, and other semesters

-until your recital.

-Juries after your 2 and 4 semesters.

-secondary proficiency (piano, > Final first semester.

-instrumental, voice) > Jury second semester.

-personal enrichment (for a grade) > piano, no final

-instrumental, no final

-voice, yes, you need to do a final

-personal enrichment (pass/fail, no > no final for piano, instrumental, or voice

-grade is given)
+If your lessons are for then, major (piano, instrumental, voice) > Finals after your 1, 3, 5, 6, 7, and other semesters until your recital. > Juries after your 2 and 4 semesters. minor (piano, instrumental, voice) > Finals after your 1, 3, 5, and other semesters until your recital. > Juries after your 2 and 4 semesters. secondary proficiency (piano, instrumental, voice) > Final first semester. > Jury second semester. personal enrichment (for a grade) piano, no final instrumental, no final voice, yes, you need to do a final personal enrichment (pass/fail, no grade is given) > no final for piano, instrumental, or voice